 If English is not your first language, you need to meet the minimum English language requirements for your chosen program.

 There are a number of entry pathways to study an undergraduate program at USC.

 Apply online through Queensland Tertiary Admissions Centre (QTAC) selecting the Apply by Web option, except if you are eligible to submit a direct application to USC as follows:

 - USC / TAFE articulation student articulating into your undergraduate program.

 - USC student who has completed an undergraduate program at USC within the last two years or are due to complete their program prior to their proposed semester of study.

 - USC student who is currently enrolled in one program and wants to study another program concurrently.

 If you are a deferred student, you need to apply directly to USC to take up your deferred place.

-If you have successfully completed a QTAC application, you can view or update your application through QTAC's Online Services.
+If you have successfully completed a QTAC application, you can view or update your application through QTAC's Application Services.

 Once an offer round has occurred, you will be advised by email if you have been made an offer.